PC-Toolbox/PC-Toolbox/README.md

 ## Supported Versions
 If you would like a detailed description of what versions and Operating Systems are supported, check [Security](https://github.com/byronbytes/PC-Toolbox/blob/master/SECURITY.md).

+## Scripts
+There are scripts that users can add and run within the app.
+These scripts can be downloaded by anyone via the Script Market.
+All scripts are moderated by our staff team, any malicious scripts will be removed and the user will be terminated from making new ones.

 ## Screenshots